Best Secure Client Portals for Tax Practices in 2026

 - E-signature integration for Form 8879, engagement letters, and other required signatures

-- Document request templates (W-2, 1099, mortgage interest, property tax, etc.)
+- Document request templates for W-2, 1099, mortgage interest, property tax, and other common items

 - Automated reminder sequences for missing documents